PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DescriptiveAnalyses.md

 Save your script to your GitHub repository.

 ## 4) Daily Q&A
-At 16:00, there's a online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+At 16:00, there's a online meeting on our Microsoft Team Channel  you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 ## The End